ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 logging and debugging.
 This has nothing to do with the mathematics of the function, and so is *not* included in the superset considerations when implementing Ivy functions.
-Similarly, in NumPy the argument :code:`subok` controls whether subclasses of the :code:`numpy.ndarray` class should be permitted, and :code:`order` controls the low-level memory layout of the array, both of which are included for many functions, such as `numpy.ndarray.astype <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.astype.html>`_.
+Similarly, in NumPy the argument :code:`subok` controls whether subclasses of the :class:`numpy.ndarray` class should be permitted, and :code:`order` controls the low-level memory layout of the array, both of which are included for many functions, such as `numpy.ndarray.astype <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.astype.html>`_.
 Finally, in JAX the argument :code:`precision` is quite common, which controls the precision of the return values, as used in `jax.lax.conv <https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.conv.html>`_ for example.
-Similarly, the functions :code:`jacfwd` and :code:`jacrev` in JAX are actually mathematically identical, and these functions differ *only* in their underlying algorithm, either forward mode or reverse mode.
+Similarly, the functions :func:`jacfwd` and :func:`jacrev` in JAX are actually mathematically identical, and these functions differ *only* in their underlying algorithm, either forward mode or reverse mode.